amazething/AMazeFlyDocs/README.md

 ## Contributing

-You can find information about contributing to Read the Docs at our `Contribution page <http://docs.readthedocs.io/en/latest/contribute.html>`_.
+You can find information about contributing to Read the Docs at our [Contribution page](http://docs.readthedocs.io/en/latest/contribute.html).

 ## License